RNLI Grace Darling Museum

 When news of the rescue spread, Grace Darling and her father became national heroes.
 Grace, in particular, was feted in the national press and became an incredibly popular celebrity.
 There was a thriving market in Grace Darling memorabilia and she was given gifts by nobility and royalty.

-Tragically, Grace died just 4 years late of tuberculosis, prompting an outpouring of grief across the nation.
+Tragically, Grace died just four years later of tuberculosis, prompting an outpouring of grief across the nation.

-Grace Horsley Darling was born in her grandfather's cottage in Bamburgh in 1815, the 7th of nine children and the fourth daughter born to William and Thomasin Darling.
-Willliam Darling was the lighthouse keeper at Brownsman Island, but in 1826, when Grace was 10 years old, the family moved to a new lighthouse at Longstone, the most distant of the Farn Islands.
+Grace Horsley Darling was born in her grandfather's cottage in Bamburgh in 1815, the seventh of nine children and the fourth daughter born to William and Thomasin Darling.
+Willliam Darling was the lighthouse keeper at Brownsman Island, but in 1826, when Grace was 10 years old, the family moved to a new lighthouse at Longstone, the most distant of the Farne Islands.

 The family lived in the lighthouse, built just 1m above the jagged rocks.
 It was a bleak and remote place to live, with no space for basics like a kitchen garden.
 The family of 11 people lived in one ground floor room, with bedrooms on the floors above.

 In this remote location, Grace learned basic skills like sewing, knitting, spinning and cooking.
 William Darling made sure that all his children, boys and girls alike, were taught arithmetic, geography, and history in addition to reading and writing skills.
 The children also learned to help care for the lighthouse.

 When she wasn't busy with her studies and housekeeping tasks Grace helped her father when he had to launch the lifeboat and she helped keep watch for ships in distress from the top of the lighthouse.

 The steamship Forfarshire left Hull on 5 September 1838 bound for Dundee with a cargo of soap, cloth, spinning gear, boiler plate and hardware.
 She also carried paying passengers, with a combined 60 passengers and crew.